cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/control-install.md

 ## Block new Outlook installation as part of Mail and Calendar deprecation

-Users can toggle to new Outlook from the Mail and Calendar applications that ship with Windows.
-Support for Windows Mail and Calendar will be out of support at the end of 2024, so we're also automatically switching active users to the new Outlook app.
+Users can switch to new Outlook from the Mail and Calendar apps included with Windows.
+Support for Windows Mail and Calendar ends on December 31, 2024.
+We're automatically switching active users to the new Outlook app.

 If you would like to block your users from acquiring the new Outlook from Windows Mail and Calendar applications, you can uninstall these apps from the user's devices.